-Slavery was abolished years ago, but slavery and child labor are still being used to make many of the products we buy - even those produced in Australia.
+Despite the public perception that slavery was abolished years ago, slavery and child labor are still being used to make many of the products popular in our world - even those produced in Australia.
 The Modern Slavery Act 2018 requires big businesses, including the University, to publish annual statements on actions to address modern slavery in their operations and supply chains.

 The university is actively responding to the risks of modern slavery in their operations and codes of practice.
 You can read more about this response through the statement given in 2021.

 The onus of influencing ethical supply chains should not rest fully on individuals, but through education, we can empower each other to make the best decisions possible for people and the planet.
 The following resources are useful in guiding ethical purchasing.